-Our spot was spacious, nearby toilets and a large, well equipped communal kitchen.
+Our campsite at Tongariro Junction was spacious and nearby toilets and a large, well equipped communal kitchen.
 We also noted there was motel and dorm style accommodation available if you fancied a night off from van life.

 Cost: NZ$45.00 – Powered

-Facilities: Very powerful showers!
+Facilities: Very powerful showers, camp kitchen and WiFi.

 Although this was the only free North Island camping ground that we visited, it was one of the best campsites in New Zealand for one reason – stargazing!
 The view was unbelievable here, not just for the insane stars but during the day too as there was a beautiful bush walk nearby that lead to stunning waterfalls.

 Facilities: Toilets had running water although no lights, picnic areas and beautiful bush walk!

 It was such a surreal experience after a tough day of exploring to change into our swimwear (or togs in New Zealand) and head to a thermal pool heated completely via the Te Manaroa Natural boiling spring nearby (it is cooled slightly to make it safe).
-This means the pools contain zero chemicals and are instead 100% natural thermal water, working wonders for your skin and thus a very relaxing night’s sleep!
+This means the pools contain zero chemicals and are instead 100% natural thermal water, working wonders for your skin and thus a very relaxing night’s sleep.

 TIP: The campsite offers a 10% discount voucher off the Wai-O-Tapu Thermal Wonderland.
 It was the reason we were camping in Rotorua and a definite highlight from our time North Island road trip!

 There is one large thermal pool containing 100% pure soda mineral water (and zero chlorine) meaning a revitalising yet relaxing experience.
 You can also indulge in a private thermal pool for some added relaxation before heading back to your van for the night.

-Cost: NZ$40.00 – Powered & Includes Spa Entry
+Cost: NZ$40.00 – Powered campsite & includes spa entry for 2 people

 Wi-Fi: Free & Fast

-Facilities: Although the huge thermal spa pool was a highlight, the showers, toilets etc were immaculate and staff so friendly and helpful!
+Facilities: Although the huge thermal spa pool was a highlight, the showers, toilets etc were immaculate and staff so friendly and helpful.

-This was an unexpected find on our way to Cape Reinga, the most Northernly point of the North Island.
+This was an unexpected find on our way to Cape Reinga, the most Northerly point of the North Island.
 There is only one road in and out of Cape Reinga however part of it was swept away during our trip, so we were unable to venture further.
 The other option is to drive on the 90 mile beach, however in a rented campervan this is prohibited.